typessymptoms

 Vestibular migraine management is built on the same pillars as classic migraine prevention, with additional attention to vestibular-specific strategies.
 The goal is to reduce the frequency and severity of episodes through consistent lifestyle habits that lower overall neurological excitability.

-Vestibular rehabilitation.
 For people with significant balance problems between episodes, a physiotherapist trained in vestibular rehabilitation can provide exercises that recalibrate the brain's use of vestibular, visual, and proprioceptive signals.
 This is particularly helpful for managing the low-grade unsteadiness many people experience chronically.

 For persistent or frequent episodes, always consult a neurologist or otolaryngologist.
 Medical treatments for vestibular migraine prevention exist and can be discussed with your clinician based on your individual history and needs.

-When to See a Doctor
+When Should You See a Doctor for Vestibular Migraine?

 While lifestyle management forms the foundation of vestibular migraine care, there are circumstances where prompt medical evaluation is essential.
 Seek urgent care if vestibular symptoms are accompanied by sudden severe headache unlike any previous experience, neurological symptoms such as weakness, slurred speech, vision loss, or difficulty walking, or if a first episode of vertigo lasts more than 24 hours without a prior diagnosis.

-These features may indicate a more serious underlying cause — including cerebellar stroke or other central nervous system event — that requires immediate assessment.
+These features may indicate a more serious underlying cause, including cerebellar stroke or other central nervous system event, that requires immediate assessment.
 Once serious causes have been excluded and a vestibular migraine diagnosis is established, an ongoing relationship with a neurologist allows you to monitor your pattern and adjust your management approach over time.

-Living Well With Vestibular Migraine
+Can You Live Well With Vestibular Migraine?

 A vestibular migraine diagnosis is not a sentence to a life of unpredictable dizziness.
-Many people achieve substantial improvement — fewer episodes, shorter duration, and less severity — through consistent application of the lifestyle strategies outlined above, combined with appropriate medical support.
+Many people achieve substantial improvement, fewer episodes, shorter duration, and less severity, through consistent application of the lifestyle strategies outlined above combined with appropriate medical support.

-The critical ingredient is knowledge: knowing your triggers, knowing the early warning signs of an impending episode, and knowing which strategies help you recover most efficiently.
+The critical ingredient is knowledge.
+Knowing your triggers, knowing the early warning signs of an impending episode, and knowing which strategies help you recover most efficiently.
 This knowledge is built through systematic observation over time, not through guesswork or memory alone.

 Download on the App Store